Pitbulls are the warriors of the dog species.

-As a carnivore, your pitbull does not have a minimum dietary carbohydrate requirement, however a certain level of carbohydrates in dog food is acceptable, as carbohydrates provide dietary fibre to a dog’s diet and can aid digestion.
+As a carnivore, your pitbull does not have a minimum dietary carbohydrate requirement, however, a certain level of carbohydrates in dog food is acceptable, as carbohydrates provide dietary fiber to a dog’s diet and can aid digestion.

 Carbohydrates are also necessary from a practical standpoint, as they are often used as a binding agent for dry dog food pieces (those cute doggy bones and love hearts need to be stuck together somehow).

-While an amount of carbohydrates is acceptable, many dog food manufacturers will add more carbohydrates than are necessary, because these are much cheaper than quality meats and fats.
+While an amount of carbohydrates is acceptable, many dog food manufacturers will add more carbohydrates that are necessary, because these are much cheaper than quality meats and fats.

 These added “filler” carbohydrates are unhealthy for your pet, as they are simply “empty carbs” and overconsumption can lead to unwanted weight gain and obesity.

 This is especially a risk in pitbulls as they can be voracious feeders and will eat whatever is put in front of them.

 “Grain-free” dog food will be given higher points because your dog will need less of it on a pound-for-pound basis because this type of food contains less empty carbohydrates.
 It is also indicative of higher quality dog food that is filled with meat instead of carbohydrates.

 The very best dog food for pitbulls will have a carbohydrate content of 30% or less on a dry matter basis.
 That being said, such a low carbohydrate content is difficult to find even amongst better quality foods.